What Can Emby, Kodi and Plex Media Servers Do for You?

 Step 1: Download Your Media Server of Choice

-Again, we recommend going with an Emby, Kodi, or Plex media server.
+Again, we recommend using an Emby, Kodi, or Plex media server.
 You can get their respective media server installers here:

 Open the installer once it’s downloaded and follow the instructions to install your media server.